ginarice136/notes/README.md

 8. Practice regular code reviews with your team or colleagues.
 It'll help identify potential issues and improve overall code quality.
 9. Stay focused and avoid multitasking.
 When you're working on a task, give it your full attention until completion.
 Then, move on to the next task.
  10. Most importantly, never stop learning.
 Read blogs, attend workshops, watch tutorials, or simply explore new projects to stay ahead of the curve.

+# 2024-01-27
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity and readability enhance robustness and evolvability in the long run."

+In practice, this means don't waste time trying to micro-optimize code before you know it's a problem.
+Write code that's easy to understand and modify.
+As your program grows and requirements evolve, well-structured code will prove more beneficial than over-engineered optimizations based on assumptions or guesses.